Authentic -|- Soulful -|- Orchestral

 Recognized by D.C.’s leading news network WUSA9 as “school teachers by day and concert performers by night”, TSQ is excited to launch a series of concerts and education outreach programs with Washington Performing Arts as the 2019-2020 Ensemble-in-Residence for their signature community engagement initiative titled “Mars Arts D.C.”.

-On November 26th, TSQ will premiere their debut album at legendary jazz venue Blues Alley.
-The album will also be available for purchase on the TSQ website and all major digital outlets.
+In late 2019, TSQ premiered their debut album at legendary jazz venue Blues Alley.
+The album is now available for purchase on the TSQ website and all major digital outlets.
+Additional information about their debut album can be found here.

 Meet the Queens